 We are externally managed by Chicago Atlantic REIT Manager, LLC (our "Manager").
 Our Manager and its affiliates seek to originate real estate loans between \$5 million and \$200 million, generally with one- to five-year terms and amortization when terms exceed three years.
 We generally act as co-lenders in such transactions and intend to hold up to \$50 million of the aggregate loan amount, with the remainder to be held by affiliates or third party co-investors.
 We may revise such concentration limits from time to time as our loan portfolio grows.
 Other investment vehicles managed by our Manager or affiliates of our Manager may co-invest with us or hold positions in a loan where we have also invested, including by means of allocating commitments, participating in loans or other means of syndicating loans.
 We will not engage in a co-investment transaction with an affiliate where the affiliate has a senior position to the loan held by us.
 To the extent that an affiliate provides financing to one of our borrowers, such loans will be working capital loans or loans that are subordinate to our loans.
-We may also serve as co-lenders in loans originated by third parties and, in the future, we may also acquire loans or loan participations.
+We may also serve as co-lenders in loans or joans or joans that are subordinate to our loans or loan participations.